 Housing conditions and health

-Indigenous Australians living in the Northern Territory are much more likely to live in remote areas and/or in dwellings lacking 1 or more functional household facilities than Indigenous Australians in other jurisdictions.
-The Northern Territory also has a much higher rate of first known episodes of ARF among Indigenous Austrlalians than Queensland, Western Australia and South Australia (Figure HH 6).
+Aboriginal and Torres Strait Islander peoples living in the Northern Territory are much more likely to live in remote areas and/or in dwellings lacking 1 or more functional household facilities than Indigenous Australians in other jurisdictions.
+The Northern Territory also has a much higher rate of first known episodes of ARF among Indigenous Australians than Queensland, Western Australia and South Australia (Figure HH 6).

 For more information on acute rheumatic fever and rheumatic heart disease, see the Health conditions topic page.